HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_v2_authoring/index.md

 # Search V2 Authoring

-Search V2 Authoring aims to replaces the existing Authoring Search feature in HCL Digital Experience (DX).
+Search V2 Authoring aims to replace the existing Authoring Search feature in HCL Digital Experience (DX).
 This feature introduces a new search interface along with a new backend service that utilizes OpenSearch to provide a seamless search experience.

 ## Overview